skolbot.AI Chatbot for Schools

 24/7 availability aligned with real prospect behaviour

-Native multilingual support for international prospects
+Native multilingual support for international and bilingual prospects

-ABA recruits across 12 countries.
+PBA recruits across 12 countries.
 58% of its international prospects are not native English speakers (source: Skolbot language detection, 2025-2026).
+In addition, a significant proportion of domestic prospects โ€” particularly those in Quebec, New Brunswick and other bilingual regions โ€” prefer to interact in French.
 Before the chatbot, these prospects had to navigate an English-language site and send an email โ€” hoping for a response in their language within 72 hours.
-With Skolbot, they receive an answer in 3 seconds in their native language.
-The first-contact rate for international prospects tripled.
+With Skolbot, they receive an answer in 3 seconds in their preferred language.
+The first-contact rate for international and bilingual prospects tripled.

 Analytics as a decision tool, not a decorative dashboard